-But even development programs meant for high-potential employees can sag in the middle: Maybe only a few of the planned courses are delivered, employees complain that their time isn’t being well spent, or the company doesn’t see any boost in performance.
+But even development programs meant for high-potential employees can sag in the middle: Sometimes only a few of the planned courses are delivered, employees complain that their time isn’t being well spent, or the company doesn’t see any boost in performance.

 The Typical Choices Aren’t Always the Right Ones